M-ballabio1/web-app-classificator/README.md

 Please note that this is a simulated environment, and the results presented here are for demonstrative purposes only.
 Enjoy exploring the capabilities of our Deep Learning-based medical image classification system!

 ![Immagine 2023-07-29 165433](https://github.com/M-ballabio1/web-app-classificator/assets/78934727/f7ac645d-64f2-4190-a64c-a76e5e5dac9a)

+### Please if you want to see the complete project, you can follow this link[https://github.com/M-ballabio1/API-Ultrasound-Classificator] to the API Ultrasound Classificator.